 It was suggested in a philosophy forum recently that pantheism might offer the only definition of God that is not disprovable.
 After all, the post reasoned, equating God with the universe makes it something only a solipsist would dispute (and actually, solipsism is the easiest kind of pantheism to explain, but that’s another idea forContinue reading “Pantheism and the Freedom of “Nothing Left to Lose””

 “I have learned so much from God that I can no longer call myself a Christian, a Hindu, a Muslim, a Buddhist, a Jew.
 The Truth has shared so much of itself with me that I can no longer call myself a man, a woman, an angel, or even pure soul.
 Love has befriended HafizContinue reading “METATHEOLOGY: A World Beyond Belief”

 It’s simple, really: The Tree of the Knowledge of Good and Evil was planted in your mother’s womb.
-Heaven is your next mother’s womb, and yes, another Tree awaits you there as well.
-The game ends when you no longer have a need for Heaven, because you’ve found it Here Now.
+Heaven is your next mother’s womb, and yes, Forbidden fruit awaits you there as well.
+The game ends when you no longer desire Heaven, because you’ve found it Here Now.

 When a righteous person dies, grown men sob like frightened babies.
 When a virtuous person dies, great mobs of mourners crowd around the casket, as if they want to be buried with him.
 When a great person dies, eloquent eulogies are delivered while entire nations watch and weep.
 We say things like, “HeContinue reading “When a Great Person Dies”

 My dear soul-friend, Words are all that separates you from the boundless loving embrace of God.
 Only words.
 If this is so, is it possible that words are also the remedy?
 Perhaps, but only if their sole purpose is to tell all the other words to kindly SHUT UP.